Woodland - The benefits of planting trees

 An asset for farmland

-If you’re a farmer, giving up field space and grazing land to plant trees might seem counter-intuitive.
-But in fact, cultivating trees has been shown to have substantial benefits for agricultural land.
+If you’re a land manager, giving up field space and grazing land to plant trees might seem to fly in the face of farm productivity.
+But in fact, cultivating trees has been shown to have substantial benefits for agricultural land, and can be an exciting opportunity, particularly on unproductive arable land.

-For starters, the work they do in preventing soil erosion will pay dividends by reducing flood risk to fields, and creating better quality soil for crops.
-A well-placed belt of trees can also protect crops as a windbreak.
+For starters, the work farm woodlands do in preventing soil erosion will pay dividends by reducing flood risk to fields by providing natural flood management, and creating better quality soil for crops.
+A well-placed shelter belt can also protect crops as a windbreak.

-Trees on grazing land can shelter livestock in extreme weather since they provide both shade from the sun and a barrier to cold winds.
+Trees on grazing land are also popular with land managers on field edges and field corners as they can provide shelter for livestock in extreme weather since they provide both shade from the sun and a barrier to cold winds.
 For example, studies have shown that shelter from trees can help reduce lamb deaths from hypothermia and exposure by up to 30%.

-Having trees on site can also be a great resource, providing you with a handy supply of timber for fencing, fuel, and wood chip for animal bedding.
+Having trees on site can also be a great resource, providing you with a handy supply of timber for fencing, fuel, wood chip for animal bedding and for building livestock units.

 Health and wellbeing

-Woodlands also have a lot to offer in terms of keeping us healthy.
-Studies have shown that being surrounded by trees even for a short time can trigger a drop in blood pressure and heart rate, reducing anxiety, stress and mental fatigue.
+Woodland is often planted for the benefit of people with its renowned social benefits.
+Forest research has shown that being surrounded by trees even for a short time can trigger a drop in blood pressure and heart rate, reducing anxiety, stress and mental fatigue.
 In Japan this phenomenon is embraced through the practice of shinrin-yoku, or “forest bathing”.
+Use Addland's research tool to find the nearest, public rights of way, ancient woodland and national parks.

 Trees are also beneficial for physical health, too.
 Woodlands can of course be great places for encouraging exercise and fresh air.
 But perhaps more importantly, trees remove harmful pollutants like ammonia and carbon monoxide from the air, which greatly improves air quality.